 Geofencing works by using GPS or RFID technology to create a virtual boundary.
-This “fence” is then used to trigger a notification or an ad when a user’s device enters (or exits) the area.
+If a user has installed an associated app on his or her phone, this “fence” can trigger a notification or an ad through the app when a user’s device enters (or exits) the area.

 Using this type of location targeting, Burger King built its “Whopper Detour” campaign.
 This campaign served ads to users within close proximity to McDonald’s locations to redirect them back to Burger King.